21 Apr Newgrange

 Around 1830 a priest went to Newgrange to try to uncover evidence of its ancient name still being used.
 He found that local usage referred to the site as “Bro-Park,” and nearby were “Bro-Farm” and “Bro-Mill,” all using the modern derivation of the older Irish Brú.
 “Thus, the identical name An Brugh, (the Palace) by which the celebrated place is called in the Senchus-na-Relec (History of Cemeteries), though unobserved by the learned, still lingers around the monument of the Danaans.”14

 Professor Michael J. O’Kelly, who led the 1962-1975 excavation and reconstruction of the monument, was inspired by these legendary stories of the Palace of the Boyne.
-The gods and heros, while found in the Medieval manuscripts, likely date from earlier oral tradition.
+The gods and heroes, while found in the Medieval manuscripts, likely date from earlier oral tradition.
 Professor O’Kelly, in fact, takes the oft-repeated claim that “the earliest Irish stories are a window on the Iron Age”15 and revises it:

 “One cannot help feeling that the richly accoutered warriors of the Irish Bronze Age are far more convincing prototypes for the dramatis personae of the Irish heroic cycle than the shadowy figures [of the Iron Age].
 If this were the case it would bring [the stories] nearer in time to the people who built the Boyne tombs.
 Can it have been they who planted the first seeds of Irish oral literature and should one begin to think of this not as a window on the Iron Age but as one on the Late Neolithic?”
 16